Kmenguete/OpenClassroom_project7/README.md

 1. About the project
 2. The bruteforce algorithm
 3. the optimized solution algorithm
-4. The analysis of both algorithm and their comparison
+4. The analysis of both algorithms and their comparison
 5. Discussion for further development
 ### 1. About the project
 ***